 The Social Movements and the State area at the University of Maryland builds on the faculty's expertise in social movements, collective action, and political decision-making.
 Our program spans research and teaching around topics related to activism, civic engagement, collective action, political economy, political ideology, policy networks, and social movements at the national, comparative, and global levels.

 Social Inequality & Mobility

-Stratification at the University of Maryland is grounded in the classical sociological theories, but goes beyond the original writings to contemporary theory and research.
-Our program includes special attention to questions about intersectionality in stratification systems, especially as they involve institutional, organizational and labor market dynamics, immigration and residential segregation.
+Social Inequality and Mobility at the University of Maryland is grounded in the classical sociological theories as well as contemporary theory and research.
+Our program includes special attention to questions about intersectionality in systems of inequality, especially as they involve institutional, organizational and labor market dynamics, immigration and residential segregation.
 In addition, we offer a focus on the macro economy at the national and global levels.